 2. Monthly application of Advocate Spot-on to control Fleas, Mange & Lungworm

-3. Use of Dronsit tablets every 6 months to eliminate Tapeworms
+3. Use of Droncit tablets every 6 months to eliminate Tapeworms.

-SEE OUR PET HEALTHCARE PLAN WHICH WILL PROVIDE ALL THE ABOVE
+SEE OUR WHICH WILL PROVIDE ALL THE ABOVE

 FOR AFFORDABLE MONTHLY PAYMENTS

-We recommend monthly treatment with Advocate Spot on to prevent mange and ear mites.
+We recommend monthly treatment with Advocate Spot on or Nexguard Spectra to prevent mange and ear mites.